alloverse/alloverse.github.io/index.md

 ![A white surface with a close button in the top right, and an 'add todo' button along the bottom](/assets/images/todo-progress-1.png)

 We've created a VR interface, how cool is that!?
-Just keep in mind that even thought the "Add todo" button is there, it isn't clickable yet.
+Just keep in mind that while the "Add todo" button is is visible, clicking it will cause the app to crash.
 So, let's attach some functionality to it: let's make it create that popup for inputting new todo items.
+Paste the following code block right underneath the `layout()` function:

 {% highlight lua %}